 As a result of the neutrino states mixture, the active neutrino states become superposition of the mass states of the active and sterile neutrinos

-where $U_{I\alpha}=M^D_{I\alpha}/M_I$ ($U=M^{-1}M^D$) is so called mixing angle ($U_{I\alpha}\ll 1$), $V_1$ -- unitary matrix for diagonalization of the active neutrino mass matrix, $V_2$ -- unitary matrix for diagonalization of the sterile neutrino mass matrix (it can be taken as unit matrix in our case).
-It means that sterile neutrinos interact with SM particles similarly to the active neutrinos:
+where $U_{I\alpha}=M^D_{I\alpha}/M_I$ ($U=M^{-1}M^D$) is a so-called mixing angle ($U_{I\alpha}\ll 1$), $V_1$ -- a unitary matrix for diagonalization of the active neutrino mass matrix, $V_2$ -- a unitary matrix for diagonalization of the sterile neutrino mass matrix (it can be taken as a unit matrix in our case).
+It means that sterile neutrinos interact with the SM particles similarly to active neutrinos:

-It should be noted that extension of the SM by HNLs gives an additional source of CP-symmetry violation in the theory, see e.g. \cite{Gorka10}.
+It should be noted that the extension of the SM by HNLs gives an additional source of CP-symmetry violation in the theory, see e.g. \cite{Gorka10}.

-Interest in HNL modification of the SM is conditioned by the model's ability to explain the smallness of active neutrino masses (due to large values of sterile neutrino masses $M_I$ or small values of Yukawa elements $F_{\alpha I}$) and to describe the generation of the matter-antimatter asymmetry of the Universe due to CP violation in the model \cite{Fukugita}.
-It was shown that Majorana masses of HNLs can be in GeV scale \cite{Akhmedov, Shap1, Shap3} to explain the baryon asymmetry of the Universe.

-In 2005 Neutrino Minimal Standard Model ($\nu MSM$) model was proposed \cite{Shap1, Shap2}.
-In this model, SM is extended by three right-handed neutrinos (heavy neutral leptons) with masses smaller than the electroweak scale.
-It was shown that 18 new parameters of the model can be chosen in such a way to simultaneously solve problems of neutrino oscillations, baryon asymmetry in the Universe, and dark matter.
-In this case, the $\nu MSM$ model requires the existence of two right-handed neutrinos with practically the same masses ($\gtrsim 100$ MeV) and one right-handed neutrino with a relatively small mass in the keV region, see \cite{nuMSMR} for a review.
-The lightest right-handed neutrino is the long-lived particle, dark matter candidate.
-In 2014 the possible manifestation of the lightest right-handed neutrino with mass 7 keV was found in X-ray spectra of the Andromeda galaxy and Perseus galaxy cluster \cite{Yakub, Bulbul}.

-That is why the extension of the SM by HNLs attracts a lot of attention and interest.
-This modification of the SM is especially interesting for the GeV-scale HNLs that can be in principle detected in the intensity frontier experiments \cite{Beacham,Alekhin}.

-The experimental searches for HNLs use a model-independent phenomenological approach, assuming existing of only one HNL and considering that other HNLs do not affect the analysis.
-For simplicity of analysis, restrictions are imposed on only two free parameters of the model: Majorana mass of the appropriate HNL ($m_N$) and the mixing angle of the interaction of this HNL with only one active neutrino of flavour $\alpha$ ($U_{\alpha}$).
-While it is usually assumed that the mixing angles of interaction with other active neutrinos are zero.

-It should be noted that results of previous numerous experiments almost completely closed the region for HNL with masses below the mass of kaon, see \cite{Alekhin, Bondar} for details.
-Therefore, HNL with mass $m_N>0.5$ GeV is of interest to us.
-The phenomenology of GeV-scale HNL was considered e.g. in \cite{Bondarenko:2018ptm}.
-Recent computation of the sensitivity region for HNL search in SHiP experiment was performed in \cite{Ahdida}.

-If we consider the most important production channels of HNLs in the fixed target intensity frontier experiments (such as NA62, SHiP or DUNE), we see that they are the semileptonic decays of $D$, $D_s$ mesons, $B$, $B_s$, $B_c$ mesons and decay of $\tau$ leptons, see \cite{Bondarenko:2018ptm}.
-It should be noted that essential contribution to HNL production is given by 3-body decays of mentioned particles, see Fig.\ref{fig:BrD} , where we present branchings for decays of $D$ and $B$ mesons as an example.
-Branchings for decays of other mesons can be found in \cite{Bondarenko:2018ptm}.